 Xiao Nan Yu was born in Dalian, China and trained at the Shen Yang School of Dance and the Beijing Dance Academy in China and Canada’s National Ballet School.
 She joined The National Ballet of Canada in 1996 and was promoted to Principal Dancer in 2001.

-Ms. Yu has danced principal roles in many of the classical and contemporary works in the company’s repertoire including Swan Lake, Romeo and Juliet, The Sleeping Beauty, The Nutcracker, Giselle, Onegin, The Winter’s Tale, Le Petit Prince, The Merry Widow, A Month in the Country, Pinocchio, Cinderella, Madam Butterfly and Nijinsky.
+Ms. Yu has danced principal roles in many of the classical and contemporary works in the company’s repertoire including Swan Lake, Romeo and Juliet, The Sleeping Beauty, The Nutcracker, Giselle, Onegin, The Winter’s Tale, Le Petit Prince, The Merry Widow, A Month in the Country, Pinocchio, Cinderella, Madam Butterfly, Nijinsky and Anna Karenina.
 She has an extensive George Balanchine repertoire, including Apollo, Serenade, Theme and Variations, The Four Temperaments, Symphony in C and Diamonds and Rubies from Jewels.
 Ms. Yu has created roles in works by James Kudelka, Aszure Barton, Matjash Mrozewski, Jean-Pierre Perreault and Dominique Dumais.

 "Xiao Nan Yu was the definitive Hanna, as was Karen Kain 20 years ago."